raphaelramosds/test-perfomance/README.md

 ## Clusters

-Built-in NodeJS module that allows your to divide your application's processing amount of proccesses.
+> Built-in NodeJS module that allows to divide processing data of your server.
+You can import is by typing `require("cluster")`

 Basically, when a client request something, Node.js server put this request on the main process.
 But sometimes it may overload your software.
 So once you use clusters, it's possible to split the main process on two, three, ..., as many proccess (*workers*) as you want, provided that this amount doesn't go over your computer's number of kernels.
 That's paramount for your application's perfomance.